Fun Things To Do in Odaiba

-Nothing beats visiting Odaiba on a hot summer day, and its a great spot to bring a date.
+Nothing beats visiting Odaiba on a hot summer day.
 Odaiba features many great places like Venus Fort, Sega Joypolis, Rainbow Bridge, Fuji TV, Gundam Robot and the famous Odaiba ferris wheel.

 The most amazing thing was definitely the Venus Fort.
 A full shopping experience modeled after the shopping area at the Caesars Palace in Las Vegas which is quite a coincedence since I was there a few months earlier.